"Across the North Cape and intermediate river ridges to the Bohemian Forest roof"

 Highlights:

-Immediately from here, you will begin to cross your second ridge between rivers (8 kilometres, 303-metre ascent, 260-metre descent) into the Steinerne Mühl valley.
-After a high ridge used for farming and featuring traditional hop gardens in Marbach, a trail takes you on a forest descent – followed shortly after by a crunchy forest ascent.
-Shortly after the Hollerberger farmstead, a fast downhill to Fleckbach stream provides a welcome opportunity to reset and recharge.
-Then it is time to get pedalling again – initially on a steep farm road, finally, in ultra-direct, rough-and-ready fashion, across the meadow to the Denkmalhof Unterkagerer farmhouse museum, a treasured piece of rural cultural heritage.
-On the farm road just above, your heart will be racing as you take in the beautiful views at the highest point (660 metres).
-Nicely done!
-The 3.2-kilometre descent with a short counter-climb heads down into the heavily forested Steinerne Mühl valley.
-Follow the meanders of the secluded river on riding trails provided by Mother Nature.
+Soon begins the crossing of the third intermediate river ridge (7.7 km, 303 m ascent, 260 m descent) into the Steinerne Mühl valley.
+After a rural ridge with a traditional hop garden in Marbach, a trail-like forest descent with a challenging forest ascent awaits.
+Shortly after the Hollerberger homestead, a quick descent to the Fleckbach provides welcome regeneration.
+Now, it’s time to push again: initially on a steep farm road, finally steep direttissima over the meadow to the Denkmalhof Unterkagerer, a jewel of rural cultural heritage.
+On the farm road just above, you stand with a high pulse but a beautiful distant view at the highest point (660 m).
+Congratulations!
+The 3.2 km long descent with a short counter ascent leads flowingly down into the forest-rich Steinerne Mühl valley.
+You leisurely follow the meanders of the hidden river on natural riding paths.

 Public Transit

-How to arrive in the Danube Upper Austrian region?
+How to get to the Danube region Upper Austria?

-The fast way to your destination – by train, bus, car, boat or plane.
+The fastest way to your destination – by train, bus, car, ship, or plane.

 Please get in touch for more information.